Weyl images of Kantor pairs: Kantor pairs of skew transformations

-\begin{proof} The first statement is clear from the above discussion.
+\begin{proof} (i) and (ii) follow from the discussion in Subsection \ref{subsec:Lskew}.
+For (iii), suppose $\bR$ is a field and $\dim(\Vs) \ge 2$.
 If $\dim(\Vs) = 2$, $\FSk(g)$ is one-dimensional with nontrivial products, so it is central simple.
-If $\dim(\Vs) \ge 3$, then, by Theorem \ref{thm:LdetP}(iii), $\FSk(g)$ is central simple since $\ffo(\tg)$ is central simple. \end{proof}
+If $\dim(\Vs) \ge 3$, then $\FSk(g)$ is central simple by Theorem \ref{thm:LdetP}(iii) and Proposition \ref{prop:orthosimple}. \end{proof}